ahsan-aziz/Buffer-Overflow/README.md

 Now our payload would become:

 ```
-524 bytes of random string + 0x311712F3 + 16 bytes of no operations + malicous code
+524 bytes of random string + 0x311712F3 + 16 bytes of no operations + malicious code

 ```